ansible/ansible/rst/modules.rst

 *repo*:

-* git or http protocol address of the repo to checkout.
+* git, ssh, or http protocol address of the git repo to checkout.

 *dest*: